pingcap/tidb/docs/design/README.md

 ## Who should initiate the proposal?

-Anyone can initiate a proposal but you shouldn't do it unless you have an intention of getting the work done to implement it (otherwise it is silly).
+Anyone can initiate a proposal but you shouldn't do it unless you have an intention of getting the work done to implement it.

 ## Process